Avidato-LLC/Avidato/PROGRESS.md

 ---

+### 🚩 Branching Policy (as of October 2025)

+All new features and significant changes must be developed on a separate git branch (feature/your-feature-name), then merged into main after review and testing.
+Do not work directly on main for new features.

+---

 ### 📌 **Guiding Principles & Rules**

 1.  **Industry Standards:** All authentication, security, and user management features must follow enterprise-grade industry standards